MicrosoftDocs/architecture-center/docs/patterns/deployment-stamp-content.md

 To enable geo-distribution of requests and geo-redundancy of the traffic routing service, [API Management can be deployed across multiple regions](/azure/api-management/api-management-howto-deploy-multi-region), or [Azure Front Door](/azure/frontdoor/) can be used to direct traffic to the closest instance.
 Front Door can be configured with a [backend pool](/azure/frontdoor/front-door-backend-pool#backend-pools), enabling requests to be directed to the closest available API Management instance.
 If you application is not exposed via HTTP/S, you can use a [cross-region Azure Load Balancer](/azure/load-balancer/cross-region-overview) to distribute incoming calls to regional Azure Load Balancers.
 The [global distribution feature of Azure Cosmos DB](/azure/cosmos-db/distribute-data-globally) can be used to keep the mapping information updated across each region.

-If a traffic routing service is included in your solution, consider whether it acts as a [gateway](gateway-routing.yml) and could therefore perform [gateway offloading](gateway-offloading.yml) for services such as token validation, throttling, and authorization.
+If a traffic-routing service is included in your solution, consider whether it acts as a [gateway](gateway-routing.yml) and could therefore perform [gateway offloading](gateway-offloading.yml) for the other services, such as token validation, throttling, and authorization.

 #### Example traffic routing architecture